Boat Tour FAQs:

 Q: Does it cost extra to tour the lighthouse on Raspberry Island?

-- Instead, visitors are able to walk through the first floor of the lighthouse which has been restored to appear as it did in the 1920’s. *This is a free, self-guided tour and available mid-June.
+- Instead, visitors are able to walk through the first floor of the lighthouse which has been restored to appear as it did in the 1920’s.
+Tours of the Raspberry Lighthouse are available from Mid-June through Labor Day 10am – 5pm.
+Prices are $3.00 for children (0-16yo), $5.00 for adults, and $10.00 for families.

 Q: Can kids come?